 A request can be made by:

-Please submit the Total Entitlement Estimate request via Secure Messages (available by logging in to Your Pension Profile at the top right corner of this website) or by mail or fax.
+You can send the Total Entitlement Estimate request to us securely online via the Document Centre (available by logging in to Your Pension Profile), or by mail or fax.

 If either of your lawyers will be requesting information on your behalf, you and your pension partner must provide an authorization allowing the disclosure of this information to each of your respective lawyer(s).
 Contact us for information about how to provide this authorization.